Sunrise, Sunset & Solar Noon

 Does the calculator account for Daylight Saving Time?

 Yes.
-It asks for a date and your timezone (derived from coordinates via our own API), then applies the correct local clock time — including DST if it is in effect on the chosen date.
+It resolves the timezone of the location you picked (via our own API), then applies the correct local clock time for the chosen date — including DST if it is in effect.